Smoked Bloody Mary with Smoked Bacon is an absolute must try for your weekend brunch. It’s even better made with fresh summer tomatoes!

 - 4 pieces thick cut bacon

 For the Mix

-- The smoked tomatoes
+- smoked tomatoes (from above)

 - 3 cups tomato juice